-There are a number of competent, recognized appraisers, our firm could recommend.
-In order to maximize the dollar value of an appraisal or auction, the dealer should contact several firms, determine how they operate, what records will be required, the method for valuing.
-After obtaining such information, the dealer should know the precise form and schedules necessary in order to maximize the appraisal or sale of the fixed assets.
-In addition, by assigning an employee to thoroughly prepare the assets and schedules, the dealer will better understand the value of the assets at the premises.
+There are several competent, recognized appraisers our firm could recommend.
+To maximize the dollar value of an appraisal or auction, the dealer should contact several firms and determine how they operate, what records will be required, and the method for valuing.
+After obtaining such information, the dealer should know the precise form and schedules necessary to maximize the fixed assets’ appraisal or sale.
+Also, by assigning an employee to prepare the investments and plans thoroughly, the dealer will better understand its value at the premises.

-Perhaps the greatest problems, with respect to appraisals and auctions, are: (1) neither party takes the time to understand the methods and reasoning used by the appraisal/auction company; and (2) the dealer almost never adequately prepares the assets and schedules.
-We invariably find that all of the used car dealerships assets do not appear on schedules, either because they have been fully depreciated, or because of an error.
+Perhaps the most significant problems concerning appraisals and auctions are: (1) neither party takes the time to understand the methods and reasoning used by the appraisal/auction company, and (2) the dealer rarely adequately prepares the assets schedules.
+We invariably find that all of the used car dealership assets do not appear on programs, either because they have been fully depreciated or because of an error.

 14. Contracts for Services

-Service maintenance contracts and personal service contracts should be reviewed for personal guarantees, term, and assignability.
-An oversight could mean that personal liability, for performance, would remain with the selling dealer.
-Service maintenance contracts should be scheduled, with the detail indicating the amount of each payment, duration of the agreement, service to be rendered, and any personal liability.
+Service maintenance and personal service contracts should be reviewed for personal guarantees, terms, and assignability.
+An oversight could mean that personal liability for performance would remain with the selling dealer.
+Service maintenance contracts should be scheduled, with detail indicating the amount of each payment, duration of the agreement, service to be rendered, and any personal liability.
 Any contracts that can be canceled should be calendared for cancellation.

 15. Contingent Liability and Reserves

-The dealer should know the amount of all outstanding retail paper, which has been unconditionally guaranteed by the dealership, or the dealer.
-The dealer should know which the dealership’s reserve account will be subject to chargebacks, for early payoffs and the amount, if any, of recourse against the dealer and the dealership.
+The dealer should know the amount of all outstanding retail paper, which the dealership or the dealer has unconditionally guaranteed.
+The dealer should know which dealership’s reserve account will be subject to chargebacks for early payoffs and the amount, if any, of recourse against the dealer and the dealership.

-Shortly after informing the financing institutions of the dealer’s intent to close the dealership, the lenders should again be approached, regarding the availability of any “walk-away” programs.
-Furthermore, in the event the dealership has been operating with reduced reserve retention, the amount required to bring the reserve(s) to standard, upon cessation of retail operations, should be determined.
+Shortly after informing the financing institutions of the dealer’s intent to close the dealership, the lenders should again be approached regarding the availability of any “walk-away” programs.
+Furthermore, if the dealership has been operating with reduced reserve retention, the amount required to bring the reserve(s) to standard should be determined upon cessation of retail operations.
 On occasion, this amount has proved to be significant.

 16. Accounts Receivable and Cash

-While apparently obvious, dealership cash must be considered.
-Generally, a new checking account should be opened at a financial institution that is not affiliated with the dealer’s current business.
-Also, if possible, a locally owned bank should be used, versus a national bank.
-The dealer should consider reducing the number of signatories on the checking account(s) to two, one of which is the dealer and, effective the day of the close, the number of signatories should be reduced to the dealer principal only.
+While obvious, dealership cash must be considered.
+Generally, a new checking account should be opened at a financial institution not affiliated with the dealer’s current business.
+Also, if possible, a locally owned bank should be used versus a national bank.
+The dealer should consider reducing the number of signatories on the checking account(s) to two, one of which is the dealer, and, effective the day of the close, the number of signatories should only be reduced to the dealer principal.

 Customer and Vehicle Receivables